![]() | ![]() | ![]() | 5.17 Functions |

 ftp://lt.tucson.az.us/pub/c/prototypes.c.

-function revisited.
+main function revisited.

 The following program prints out the